 You can also print directly from both memory cards and USB storage, thanks to a built-in card slot and USB port.
 You can preview photos on the printer’s 2.7-inch touchscreen and print directly from any PictBridge-enabled camera.
 All of these features are geared toward letting you print without first dumping files on a PC.

 Like all wireless all-in-one printers, the Brother MFC-J680DW has Wi-Fi networking and Wi-Fi Direct for connecting directly to devices.
 Thanks to Apple AirPrint and Google Cloud Print, it is compatible with both Apple and Android devices, and it has Mopria-certified support for other devices.
 Brother also offers functions like remote printing and scanning to your device through a proprietary app.

-Brother covers the MFC-L2740DW with a standard one-year warranty, and offers support via phone, email and live chat through the manufacturer's website.
-Online support options are sparse, but you will find an online user's manual and answers to frequently asked questions.
+Brother covers the Work Smart MFC-J680DW with a standard one-year warranty, which includes free phone support for the life of the product.
+Brother also offers support through email and live chat on its website.
+Online support materials include a searchable user manual and answers to frequently asked questions.